-One such company is iFarm, which has developed the automated vertical farm management technologies that allow to start growing salads, spicy herbs, berries and vegetables quickly in the urban environment.
+One such company is iFarm, which has developed, via hydroponics, the automated vertical farm management technologies that allow to start growing salads, spicy herbs, berries and vegetables quickly in the urban environment.

-The company, which is based Russia and which to-date has launched 11 industrial farms in Finland, Russia and Kazakhstan with a total planting area of more than 8,000m², says there a few reasons why it spots an opportunity amid the COVID-19 crisis.
+The company, which is based in Helsinki and which to-date has launched 11 industrial farms in Finland, Russia and Kazakhstan with a total planting area of more than 8,000m², says there a few reasons why it spots an opportunity amid the COVID-19 crisis.

 First, it’s observed a surge in demand for fresh vegetables, greens and fruits.
 This growth can be explained by the fact that people are more inclined to cook in quarantine, according to iFarm CEO Alexander Lyskovsky.
 “Healthy eating and an overall healthy lifestyle are now trending even more.
 However, people cannot always access fresh green produce,” he told FoodNavigator.